 Phone: (307) 766-3122

-In human communication, students study many different areas, such as cross-cultural communication, interpersonal communication, small group communication, rhetoric (from ancient to 21st century to visual communication), apprehension, law, health communication, and more.
+In human communication, students study many different areas, such as cross-cultural communication, interpersonal communication, small group communication, rhetoric (from ancient to 21st century to visual communication), communication apprehension, and more.

+In media communication, students study both traditional and new media including advertising, public relations, visual communication, radio and audio, blogging, and other forms Internet and mobile driven communication.
 The master's program in mass media addresses media issues and problems from a theoretical perspective.
 The program is designed to be flexible so that students can examine questions that relate to their specific interests in the media.
-Areas of interest include, but are not limited to, print media, broadcasting, advertising, and public relations.
+Areas of interest include, but are not limited to, print media, new media, broadcasting, advertising, and public relations.